bisdk/sdk/README.md

 * PAYLOAD
 * The second last byte is the checksum of the inner part (body with payload) and the last byte is the checksum of the whole message.

+The whole hex value array is converted to a string (as human readable hex string) and this is converted to bytes and sent through th TCP connection.

 #### Get Name
 The get name request is the first request made from APP to GW.